 Choreographed by internationally-renowned Sydney hip-hop dance artist Nick Power and accompanied by the beats and sound design of Jack Prest, the work blends the raw, wild energy of b*boy battles with skilful improvisation and choreography, offering a cross-cultural perspective on style, culture and locality.

 The project is the result of a four-year dance exchange between Darwin’s D*City Rockers and Cambodia’s Tiny Toones youth program.
 The two crews have travelled, trained, battled and performed together, and Between Tiny Cities រវាងទីក្រុងតូច, is the culmination of that exchange.

-“Two men use the rituals, movement styles and language of their shared hiphop culture to explore points of commonality and difference.
-The result is an intelligent, expressive and engaging production which gently subverts preconceptions around hip-hop and masculinity… A rich exploration of the possibilities of hip-hop choreography and an early highlight of Dance Massive.”
+“An intelligent, expressive and engaging production which gently subverts preconceptions around hip-hop and masculinity….
+A rich exploration of the possibilities of hip-hop choreography and an early highlight of Dance Massive.
+4 stars”

 Arts House, Melbourne (Dance Massive), March 2017

 Skateistan, Phnom Penh, March 2017

 APAM Showcase, 23 Feb

 Hong Kong Arts Festival, 16 – 17 March

 Workshops presented by Tanz im August Berlin, August 2018